Large Language Model Based Multi-Objective Optimization for Integrated Sensing and Communications in UAV Networks: Introduction

 Since communications and sensing share the same signals, there is an inevitable trade-off between C\&S. To explore the non-negligible trade-off in the UAV networks, a multi-objective optimization problem (MOP) could be applied.
-To solve the resulting MOP, the bio-inspired multi-objective evolutionary algorithm (MOEA) is considered a promising approach to simultaneously dealing with a set of solutions and finding several Pareto-optimal solutions even for the non-convex Pareto front in a single run of the algorithm \cite{MOPsurvey}.
-However, the complexity of MOEA is still high in general.
+To solve the resulting MOP, the bio-inspired multi-objective evolutionary algorithm (MOEA) including the multi-objective evolutionary algorithm based on decomposition (MOEAD) \cite{MOEAD}, the non-dominated sorting genetic algorithm (NSGAII) \cite{mopsurvey2}, the reference vector guided evolutionary algorithm (RVEA) \cite{mopsurvey2}, the adaptive geometry estimation based MOEA (AGE-MOEA) \cite{mopsurvey2}, and the multi-objective differential evolution algorithm (MODEA) \cite{MODEA}, is considered as a promising approach to finding Pareto-optimal solutions even for the non-convex Pareto front.
+To be more specific, MOEAD breaks a multi-objective problem into smaller subproblems and solves them together.
+NSGAII sorts solutions by dominance and keeps diversity through crowding distance.
+RVEA uses reference vectors to guide the search toward diverse solutions, while AGE-MOEA focuses on improving the Pareto front shape.
+MODEA applies differential evolution to efficiently explore and optimize solutions in multi-objective problems.
+However, the complexity of MOEAs is still high in general.
 Recently, large language models (LLM) have demonstrated remarkable capabilities in reasoning and prediction, which inspire researchers to explore the potential of LLMs via integrating LLMs with evolutionary algorithms (EA) \cite{LLM1}, \cite{LLM3}.
-References \cite{LLM1}, \cite{LLM3} have demonstrated that LLMs can be utilized as EA search operators to generate offspring with specifically designed prompt engineering without problem-specific training.
 However, all the above works only considered a simple multi-objective test suite with clear Pareto fronts to verify the effectiveness of integrating LLMs with EAs.
 It is significantly appealing to integrate LLMs with MOEAs for solving real-world engineering problems such as those in UAV-enabled ISAC networks.
-To be more specific, integrating LLMs into UAV-enabled ISAC networks enhances UAVs' ability to process and analyze real-time communication and sensory data for improved awareness of network characteristics and environmental changes, thereby facilitating UAVs to make quick responses to changing environments and task demands in terms of deployment, route planning, and resource management of UAVs, etc. Moreover, LLMs simplify the control process of UAVs via natural languages, which can improve collaboration among multiple UAVs and among UAVs and users, ground stations, cloud servers, etc.
+Integrating LLMs into UAV-enabled ISAC networks enhances UAVs' ability to process real-time communication and sensory data, enabling faster responses to environmental changes and task demands, such as deployment, route planning, and resource management.
+Additionally, LLMs simplify UAV control through natural language, improving collaboration between UAVs and with users, ground stations, and cloud servers.